vtexdocs/dev-portal-content/docs/release-notes/master-data-v2-orders-entity-deprecation.md

 excerpt: "VTEX will deprecate the order entity of Master Data v2 in October 2023.
 Learn how to adapt your store integrations."
 ---

-As part of our ongoing efforts to improve VTEX's order integration functionality, we are deprecating the [Master Data v2 orders entity](https://developers.vtex.com/docs/guides/use-master-data-with-orders).
-While some stores may use this entity to create order integrations, we recommend using the [orders feed or hook](https://developers.vtex.com/docs/guides/orders-feed) as they provide a more effective and efficient way to create this type of integration.
+VTEX is deprecating the [Master Data v2 orders entity](https://developers.vtex.com/docs/guides/use-master-data-with-orders).
+While some stores may use this entity to create order integrations, we recommend using the [orders feed or hook](https://developers.vtex.com/docs/guides/orders-feed) as they provide a more effective way to create this type of integration.
 We encourage all users to update their integrations accordingly to ensure a seamless transition.

 ## What has changed?